cruegge/pam-gnupg/README.md

 The module implements PAM's `auth` and `session` functions.
 The `auth` part stores the passphrase and tries to send it to `gpg-agent`.
-If that fails, e.g. due to `gpg-agent` not runnign, the `session` part starts the agent and sends the passphrase again.
+If that fails, e.g. due to `gpg-agent` not running, the `session` part starts the agent and sends the passphrase again.

 How to include the module in PAM's config depends on your distribution.
 On Arch,